cmwky/zephyr-reports/README.md

-## Welcome!

-This repo is a C#/.NET solution for building out custom ZephyrScale-Jira reports.
+## ZephyrScale Traceability Matrix Report

 ---

 ### The Problem

-ZephyrScale offers some out-of-box reporting, however, in many cases these reports are lazy loaded, which makes it difficult to actually use them.
-Additionally, ZephyrScale doesn't provide the ability to export these reports.
+ZephyrScale doesn't offer the ability to export their Traceability Matrix report.

 ### Solution

-Create a desktop application that consumes both ZephyrScale and Jira APIs to reconstruct these reports and then export to Excel.
+Create a .NET desktop app that integrates with Jira API and ZephyrScale API to collect test case coverage data and export to `.xlsx`.